SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

    *Note: If you do not have access to Template Settings page, please contact your admin.<br>

-2. Make sure that the template info is correct.<br>
+2. Choose the correct category before proceed.<br>

     | Field Name| Description |
     |-------|---------|